kangarko/CoreArena/README.md

 # We have left SpigotMC and [continue CoreArena development here](https://www.mc-market.org/resources/21643/).
 If you purchased the plugin on SpigotMC you can get a free license upgrade.

 <p align="center">
-  Do you want to code your own CoreArena?<br>
+    Do you want to learn Java and code highly-customized Minecraft plugins?
+I've made a training for you!<br>
   <a href="https://mineacademy.org/project-orion">
     <img src="https://i.imgur.com/OJuN0qP.png" />
   </a>